3KUdelta/Flip-Dot-Clock/README.md

 [![ESP8266-World-Clock](https://github.com/3KUdelta/Flip-Dot-Clock/blob/main/Pics/IMG_20210614_084116.jpg)](https://github.com/3KUdelta/Flip-Dot-Clock)

 Features:
-- cool time display using unique Flip-Dot technology
+- Cool time display using unique Flip-Dot technology
 - Arduino Nano to control the display, ESP32 to do the online (WiFi, NTP) part
-- precise time fetch every minute via NTP on connected ESP32
+- Precise time fetch every minute via NTP on connected ESP32
 - RTC 3231 module in case of no WiFi available
-- automatic DST conversion (see Settings.h for ESP32) for any place in the world
+- Automatic DST conversion (see Settings.h for ESP32) for any place in the world
-- serial transfer of data from ESP32 to Nano
+- Serial transfer of data from ESP32 to Nano
-- sending status messages -> 1 = success, 2 = no WiFi, 3 = no NTP
+- Sending status messages -> 1 = success, 2 = no WiFi, 3 = no NTP
-- Error messages: dot top left indicates no WiFi, dot top right indicates no NTP
+- Status indication: dot top left indicates no WiFi, dot top right indicates no NTP
 - Switchable seconds blinking on the colon
 - Switchable time progress per minute
 - Super silent mode (if your wife does not like the flipping sound ;-))